-In the previous post of this series we have a seen an introduction to the topic of Cloud Design Patterns.
+In the previous post of this series, we have seen an introduction to the topic of Cloud Design Patterns.
 Let’s now discuss Cloud Design Patterns for AWS.
-They are the Patterns described on the website created and managed by the three Japanese AWS Solution Architect we have seen in the previous post.
+They are the Patterns described on the Cloud Design Pattern website created and managed by the three Japanese AWS Solution Architect we have seen in the previous post.

 First things first: let’s see again the definition and description of AWS Cloud Design Patterns:

 “AWS Cloud Design Patterns are a collection of solutions and design ideas aimed at using the AWS Cloud technology to solve common systems design problems”.

 A complete description of a CDP comprises the following items:

 - Pattern Name/Summary: Pattern name, summary and a brief description;